KeplerGO/kepler-3d-printing-model/README.md

 ## Caution

-We recommend that you refrain from placing the spacecraft on top of a cactus, as it may harm the scientific instruments!
+We recommend against placing the spacecraft on top of a cactus, as it may harm the scientific instruments!

 [![Preview](preview/kepler-lego-model-preview3.jpg)](preview/kepler-lego-model-preview3.jpg)